-While these frustrations certainly aren’t new, the cost of not addressing them has skyrocketed over the past year, as the in-person employee experience can no longer be used to compensate for a poor digital experience.
+Because, let’s be honest – these frustrations aren’t new, but the cost of not addressing them has skyrocketed.
+A great in-person employee experience can no longer be used to compensate for a poor digital experience.
 You simply need both!

 The Dangers of Ignoring the Digital Employee Experience

 Every initiative that you have, every goal your company is working towards, relies in large part upon the success of your employees doing their jobs effectively.
-Unfortunately, the employee experience has not always received the same level of sustained attention as customer experience (CX).
+Unfortunately, the employee experience has not always received the same level of sustained attention as customer experience.

-CX and EX go hand in hand, but most companies have yet to get a grip on improving the latter.
-Many best practices have been developed for improving CX, but the next leap in the customer experience will require EX improvements first.
+Customer experience and employee experience go hand in hand, but most companies have yet to get a grip on improving the latter.
+Many best practices have been developed for improving the customer experience – but the next leap in the customer experience will require improvements in your employee experience first.

-Think of it this way: one of the great focal points of improving the Customer Experience is to smooth the bumps that occur in a multi-channel journey.
+Think of it this way: one of the great focal points of improving your customer experience is to smooth the bumps that occur in a multichannel or omnichannel journey.
 We’ve all experienced the disconnect in our interactions with a company when we move from social media to customer support to the website.
-Information and experiences never seem to be the same from channel to channel.
+Information and digital experiences never seem to be the same from channel to channel.

 Due to digital transformation efforts, a similar fragmentation has occurred within our workflows.
 From communication channels like email and Slack to content repositories and dozens upon dozens of applications, we’re switching from window to window without anything to unify that experience.
-Once the casual in-person chats with colleagues disappeared, those gaps in the digital employee experience were magnified.
+Once casual in-person chats with colleagues disappeared, these gaps in internal communication and digital experience felt magnified.

-The danger of a bad digital employee experience — whether it’s a remote or in-person workplace — comes from the fact that high levels of frustration and disengagement can lead to poor job performance and high rates of turnover.
-In fact, a survey by Gallup found that up to 70% of employees are either not engaged or actively disengaged from their work.
-Such behavior has costly ramifications.
+The danger of a bad digital employee experience — whether it’s a remote or in-person workplace — comes from the fact that high levels of frustration and disengagement can lead to poor job performance and poor employee retention rates.

 Building a relevant digital workplace is about more than avoiding the pitfalls of a bad digital employee experience.
-It certainly is a mitigation tactic, but it is also an additive exercise – delivering an exceptional digital experience to your employees has a direct impact on the bottom line.
-In fact, Gallup found that “companies with highly engaged workforces outperform their peers by 147% in earnings per share.”
+It certainly is a mitigation tactic, but it is also an additive exercise.
+Delivering an exceptional digital experience to your employees has a direct impact on the bottom line.
+In fact, Gallup found that “companies with high engagement outperform their peers by 147% in earnings per share.”

 1) Meet employees where they are